pcdslab/lbdslim/README.md

 4. Please contact us if you experience any trouble or bugs in the software.
 Thanks. :)

 # Please cite our work
-For queries or questions about SLM-Transform, please contact: {fsaeed, mhaseeb}@fiu.edu.
+For queries or questions about LBDSLIM, please contact: {fsaeed, mhaseeb}@fiu.edu.
 Thank you.